Why A Plain Text Editor Is An Effective Writing Tool

 10 Practical uses for a plain text editor

-There are so many tasks that are easier and faster to do in a text editor.
+So many tasks are easier and faster to do in a text editor.

 Because it is a lightweight application, it opens quickly or can stay open in the background without using much memory at all.